genforge/inventory_tools/inventory_tools/docs/faceted_search.md

 # Faceted Search

-An Inventory Tools for ERPNext.
-This allows user to list their product under `/all-products` and filter them with their specification
+Faceted search works on top of ERPNext's shopping cart to add additional e-commerce controls for marketplace users.
+This feature allows you to list your products under `/all-products` and filter them based on their specifications.

 # Manual Setup

-Follow the steps to create your first listed product which allows multiple specification and it's variations.
+Follow the steps to create your first listed product with multiple specifications and their variations.

 ### Steps: